Subdivision Directional Fields: Subdivision Vector Fields

-To study the behavior of our PCVF subdivision, we look at the behaviour of the SEM Hodge Laplacian for the vector equation:
+\paragraph{Errors and convergence} To study the behavior of our PCVF subdivision, we look at the behaviour of the SHM Hodge Laplacian for the vector equation:

-where $b \in \Gamma$ is some given field and $\mathbb{L}_\Gamma$ is the SEM Hodge Laplacian.
-We conduct two error and convergence tests as follows.\\
+where $b \in \Gamma$ is some given field and $\mathbb{L}_\Gamma$ is the SHM Hodge Laplacian.
+We conduct two error and convergence tests as follows.

-\textbf{Projection error:} we measure the error that is obtained by approximating the fine-level FEM with the low-dimensional SEM.
-For this, we choose the right-hand $b^0$ procedurally on some coarse mesh (level 0), and subdivide it several times to get $b^l$, where we consider the resulting $\overline{\gamma}^l$ as the ground-truth reference.
-For each level $0 \leq k < l$ we solve for $\mathbb{L}^{k}_\Gamma \gamma^k = b^k$, where $\mathbb{L}^{k}_\Gamma$ is the SEM Hodge Laplacian at level $k$ restricted from level $l$.
-We then subdivide $\gamma^k$ to get $\gamma^{k\rightarrow l}$, and measure the $L_2$ and $L_\infty$ error against the ground truth solution $\overline{\gamma}^l$.
+\textbf{Projection error:} we measure the error that is obtained by approximating the fine-level FEM with the low-dimensional SHM.
+For this, we choose the right-hand $b^0$ procedurally on some coarse mesh (level 0), and subdivide it several times to get $b^l$, where we consider the solution $\overline{\gamma}^l$ to the Hodge Laplacian system with this right-hand as the ground-truth reference.
+For each level $0 \leq k < l$ we solve for $\mathbb{L}^{k}_\Gamma \gamma^k = b^k$, where $\mathbb{L}^{k}_\Gamma$ is the SHM Hodge Laplacian at level $k$ restricted from level $l$.
+We then subdivide $\gamma^k$ to get $\gamma^{k\rightarrow l}$, and measure the $L_2$ and $L_\infty$ error against the ground-truth solution $\overline{\gamma}^l$.
 For reference, we compare to a regular FEM solution at level $k$, computed as $L^{k}_\Gamma \gamma'^k = b^k$, also subdivided to level $l$ and measured against the ground-truth solution.
 We show the results in Figure~\ref{fig:projection-error}, and analyze convergence rates in Table~\ref{table:proj-err-slopes}.
-It is evident that the SEM solution has superior performance in terms of error, almost consistently with 1--2 order of magnitudes less error.
+It is evident that the SHM solution has superior performance in terms of error when compared against the regular FEM solution, almost consistently with 1--2 order of magnitudes less error.
 Interestingly enough, the convergence rates are similar.

-\textbf{Operator error:} we measure the error that is obtained on the coarse level $l=0$ operator, by restricting the SEM operators only from a level $k < l$, rather than from the fine level $l$ on which we with to work.
-For instance, regular FEM operators are used when $k=0$ and the full SEM when $k=l$.
+\textbf{Operator error:} we measure the error that is obtained on the coarse level $l=0$ operator, by restricting the SHM operators only from a level $k < l$, rather than from the fine level $l$ on which we wish to work.
+For instance, regular FEM operators are used when $k=0$ and the full SHM when $k=l$.
 We show the result in Table~\ref{table:operator-error}.
 As evident, the operator error diminishes quickly in the very coarse levels, but then it plateaus to a reasonable error.
-This suggests that a good approximation for processing on level $l$ can be accomplished with a fairly low SEM level $k$; that can be explained by the rapid convergence of subdivision schemes~\cite{Dahmen:1986}.
+This suggests that a good approximation for processing on level $l$ can be accomplished with a fairly low SHM level $k$; that can be explained by the rapid convergence of subdivision schemes~\cite{Dahmen:1986}.